CDF 26 Furthers Army Fires Transformation

 |0

-This work, CDF 26 Furthers Army Fires Transformation [Image 3 of 3], by Michael Whetston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, CDF 26 Furthers Army Fires Transformation, by Michael Whetston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.